 |Quantitative||Mathematical models||Developing derivative pricing models|

-Fundamental traders focus on company-specific events to determine which asset to buy and when to buy it.
+Fundamental traders focus on company-specific events to determine which asset to buy and when.
 A common example would be merger arbitrage.
 Trading on fundamentals is more closely associated with swing and position trade durations than scalping or day trading.

 Technical traders use price and volume patterns to understand underlying supply and demand economics.
 These patterns are often used to time buy and sell entries and exits.
 An example pattern would be selling an asset if it breaks through a technical support level.
 Technical traders use all trading frequencies.

 Global macro traders use economic datasets to predict where the market is headed.
-An example would be a trader who uses unemployment or manufacturing production data to aid in their decision process.
+An example would be a trader who uses unemployment or manufacturing production data to aid in their decision-making.
 Global macro traders generally are position traders as an economic thesis can take time to play out.

 Quantitative finance traders or ‘quants’ use mathematical models to predict asset prices.
 An example of a quantitative finance approach would be creating derivative pricing models.

 There is no best style.
-Each trading style works for different reasons and they can be used together.
-For instance, a fundamental investor can use techical price levels to better time the market.
+Each trading style works for different reasons, and they can be used together.
+For instance, a fundamental investor can use technical price levels to better time the market.

 Scalping, day trading, swing trading, and position trading are classified by their trading frequency.